zorael/kameloso/README.md

 ### Downloading

-GitHub offers downloads in ZIP format, but it's easiest to use `git` and clone the repository that way.
+GitHub offers downloads in ZIP format, but it's easier to use `git` and clone the repository that way.

     $ git clone https://github.com/zorael/kameloso.git
     $ cd kameloso